- Biology of social insects, especially honey bees (Apis spp.)

 - Sustainable apiculture

 The honey bee is usually considered as the domesticated insect managed for honey production and crop pollination, but Apis mellifera has generally always been a wild bee species, too.
-After our finding that wild/feral honeybee colonies still occur in German forests (Kohl and Rutschmann 2018) the critical question is whether these colonies form a self-sustaining population (as opposed to the feral "population" beeing maintained by the recurrent immigration of swarms from apiaries).
+After our finding that wild/feral honeybee colonies still occur in German forests (Kohl and Rutschmann 2018) the critical question is whether these colonies form a self-sustaining population (as opposed to the feral "population" being maintained by the recurrent immigration of swarms from apiaries).
 To clarify this, we are monitoring in detail the population demography of feral colonies in several forest areas over multiple years.
-Further, we investigate how feral honey bees relate to managed honeybees in terms of colony abundances, heritage, and health status.
+Furthermore, we investigate how feral honey bees relate to managed honeybees in terms of colony abundances, heritage, and health status.

 - Since 05/2019 PhD student at the department of Animal Ecology and Tropical Biology, University of Würzburg, fellow of Deutsche Bundesstifung Umwelt

 - 2018–2019 Pre-doctoral researcher at the department of Animal Ecology and Tropical Biology, University of Würzburg, in the group of Prof. Dr. Ingolf Steffan-Dewenter